sanketsanap5/Car-Rental-Management/README.md

     Step1: Run the DDL script 'DDL\bootstrap' which will create All Objects

-    Step2: Run the Users script from 'SQL\Users\' which creates the Users and Grant them access accordingly
+    Step2: Run the Users script from 'DDL\Users\users' which creates the Users and Grant them access accordingly

     Step3: Uncomment individual package calls and excecute one by one from the DML script 'DML\sample_DML' to perform sample DML operations